-The International Advice team at Historic England works closely with the Department for Culture Media and Sport (DCMS), which acts as the UK 'State Party' to the Convention.
+The International Advice team at Historic England works closely with the Department for Digital, Culture, Media and Sport (DCMS), which acts as the UK 'State Party' to the Convention.

 This work helps DCMS to meet its international obligations to identify, protect, preserve, promote and transmit the Outstanding Universal Value of World Heritage Sites in England for the benefit of this and future generations.

 The International Advice team can also assist the Northern Ireland Environment Agency, the Scottish Government, Historic Environment Scotland, Cadw and Overseas Territories heritage agencies in advising DCMS on obligations in respect of World Heritage properties in Northern Ireland, Scotland, Wales and overseas.

 There are currently (March 2016) 29 World Heritage Sites in the UK and its Overseas Territories, 18 of which are located entirely or partly in England.
 Further details of the UK's World Heritage Sites can be found on the UNESCO World Heritage Centre Website.

 Each World Heritage Site now has its own 'Statement of Outstanding Universal Value' (SOUV), which can be found on the UNESCO World Heritage website and clicking on the individual site.
 SOUV's provide a brief description of the property's significance, integrity and authenticity and of the management arrangements that are in place.

 SOUVs are particularly useful when assessing whether proposals for change will have a positive or negative impact on the World Heritage Site's Outstanding Universal Value.